 It is a common practice now-a-days amongst a sort of shifting companions, that run through every art and thrive by none, to leave the trade of noverint whereto they were born and busy themselves with the endeavours of art, that could scarcely Latinize their neck-verse if they should have need; yet English Seneca read by candlelight yields many good sentences, as Blood is a beggar, and so forth, and if you entreat him fair in a frosty morning, he will afford you whole Hamlets, I should say handfuls, of tragical speeches.
 But O grief!
 Tempus edax rerum, what’s that will last always?
 The sea exhaled by drops will in continuance be dry, and Seneca, let blood line by line and page by page, at length must needs die to our stage, which makes his famished followers to imitate the kid in Aesop, who, enamoured with the fox’s newfangles, forsook all hopes of life to leap into a new occupation . . .

 The reference to Seneca is far from a certain reference to The Spanish Tragedy; Nashe could easily have had some work in mind that’s slipped from historic memory.
 Nor is the passing reference to Hamlet necessarily connected with Kyd––rather simply as an example of a play that has a lot of “tragical speeches.”
-Clearly what Nashe has in mind is a group of newly risen writers, of which Kyd is only one, who, like the youthful goat in Aesop, have leapt into the “new occupation” of writing for the Stage.
+Clearly what Nashe has in mind is a group of newly-risen writers, of which Kyd is only one, who, like the youthful goat in Aesop, have leapt into the “new occupation” of writing for the Stage.
 Mayhap Kyd, weary of his role as secretary to Oxford, was promised the opportunity to do some writing of his own for Henslowe.
+Or promised more money.
+Or promised money.

 As for evidence of performance, not surprisingly there isn’t any until the 1590s.
-Henslowe reveals it among the earliest of the performances at the Rose noted in his diary (February 1592) and regularly thereafter for decades.
-(It was always a great moneymaker. ) That in 1614 it was 25-30 years old, as Ben Jonson’s character comments in the Induction to Bartholomew Faire, places it at 1584-1589, right on target according to our scenario.
+Henslowe reveals it as one of the earliest of the performances at the Rose noted in his diary (February 1592) and regularly thereafter for decades.
+(It was always a great moneymaker. ) That in 1614 it was 25-30 years old, as Ben Jonson’s character comments in the Induction to Bartholomew Faire, places it at 1584-1589, right on target with our scenario.

 Dating The Spanish Tragedy